Former UK Treasury chief Alistair Darling, who steered nation through a credit crunch, has died

-LONDON (AP) — Alistair Darling, a central figure in the U.K.’s response to the 2008 financial crisis who later helped organize the campaign against Scottish independence, has died.
+LONDON (AP) — Former British finance minister Alistair Darling, a central figure in the U.K.’s response to the 2008 financial crisis who later helped organize the campaign against Scottish independence, has died.
 He was 70.

-Darling had been treated for cancer, his family said in statement on Thursday.
-He served as Britain’s treasury chief under then Prime Minister Gordon Brown, who praised him as a “popular and effective’’ government minister.
+Darling had been treated for cancer and died in a hospital in Edinburgh, his family said in a statement on Thursday.
+He served as Britain’s Treasury chief between 2007 and 2010 under Labour Prime Minister Gordon Brown, who praised him as a “popular and effective’’ government minister.

 Though Darling held a variety of posts during his 28 years in the House of Commons, he is likely to be remembered most for his work in steering the nation’s finances during the global credit crunch.
 The package of measures he implemented were credited with preventing an even more dramatic slide after the crisis threatened the nation’s banking system.